 Much of Pearson’s career in the last two decades has been spent advancing a culture of philanthropy in Canada.
 She served as President of Philanthropic Foundations Canada for 18 years, working closely with many of the country’s largest private charitable foundations.
 In 2018, she was named a Member of the Order of Canada.

 Her professional background also includes executive positions in the federal government, the Royal Bank of Canada and as a senior consultant at the Montreal-based strategic consulting firm Secor.
-As an advisor to many family and independent foundations, and as leader of the national network, she led professional development and networking for the philanthropic community across the country.
+As an advisor to many family and independent foundations, and as leader of the national network for foundations, she led professional development and networking for the philanthropic community across the country.

-Pearson has served on the boards of directors of several national non-profit organizations, including Pearson College of the Pacific, Imagine Canada, the Stratford Shakespeare Festival of Canada, CARE Canada and Indspire.
-She co-chairs the federal advisory committee on the charitable sector and is a member of the advisory committee to the master’s program in philanthropy and non-profit leadership at Carleton University.
+Pearson has served on the boards of directors of several national non-profit organizations, including Imagine Canada, the Stratford Shakespeare Festival of Canada, CARE Canada, Indspire, and the Canadian Cancer Society.
+From 2019 to 2023 she chaired the federal advisory committee on the charitable sector which advises the Minister of National Revenue.

 She holds a BA and MA in Political Economy from the University of Toronto, and honorary doctorates from Carleton University and the University of New Brunswick.